Need to contact the police, doctor, or gas company urgently? Bookmark our list of emergency numbers and services in Saudi Arabia.

 In 2016, a center for receiving calls about domestic violence opened to help Saudi women.
-Trained Saudi women run the centre around the clock, and you can reach it by dialling 1919 toll-free.
+Trained Saudi women run the center around the clock, and you can reach it by dialing 1919 toll-free.

 However, both services are mostly in Arabic and focus more on helping Saudi citizens.
 Expats should generally seek help via their embassies.
 For a list of diplomatic missions and their emergency numbers, consult the Saudi National Portal.

 Electricity and water failure occur occasionally in Saudi Arabia.
 Call the numbers below from anywhere in the country:

 - Saudi Electricity Company: 920 001 100, for electricity failure;

 - National Water Company: 888-CALL-NWC (888-225-5692) for water failure or to report a fault or broken main.

 Road and traffic emergency services in Saudi Arabia

 Saudi Arabia has a high number of traffic accidents.
 In fact, approximately 20% of hospital beds are occupied by victims of road accidents.